aschleg/ARIMA_Forecasting_R_Excel/README.md

+For an explanation of how ARIMA works and how it was created, please visit my website here: http://www.aaronschlegel.com/arima-forecasting-an-introduction-and-implementation-with-excel/.
+It also includes screenshots of the how to use section.

 How to Use

 Before using the sheet, you must download R and RExcel from the <a href="http://rcom.univie.ac.at">Statconn website.</a> If you already have R installed, you can just download RExcel.
 If you don't have R installed, you can download RAndFriends which contains the latest version of R and RExcel.
 Please Note, RExcel only works on 32bit Excel for its non-commercial license.
 If you have 64bit Excel installed, you will have to get a commercial license from Statconn.